-- Where the rent arrears or housing related debt have arisen due to exceptional circumstances beyond the applicant's control the Council may depart from this policy and the decision will be referred to a Senior Officer. - Registered Provider tenants transferring who have accrued rent arrears or housing related debt solely through a shortfall in housing benefit due to under-occupying their property may apply to the housing register.
+- 1. Where the rent arrears have arisen due to exceptional circumstances beyond the applicant's control the Council may depart from this policy and the decision will be referred to a Senior Officer. - 2.
+Registered Provider tenants transferring who have accrued rent arrears solely through a shortfall in housing benefit due to under-occupying their property may apply to the housing register.
 Each case will be looked at on an individual basis by a Senior Officer; the tenant must be able to demonstrate that they are trying to resolve the situation at an early stage by seeking a smaller property and making an attempt to cover any shortfall.

-The provisions in (a) may not apply if the District Council has accepted a main housing duty under Section 193 of Part 7 (Homelessness) of the Housing Act 1996.
+The provisions in (a) may not apply if the Council has accepted a main housing duty under Section 193 of Part 7 (Homelessness) of the Housing Act 1996.
 The Council will contact the current or former landlord of the applicant or any member of his or her household to confirm the facts.